Home & Mortgage

 Why Time Changes Everything

-In year one, a buyer faces massive headwinds: closing costs (2-5% of purchase price), mostly-interest mortgage payments, and the opportunity cost of a large down payment.
+In year one, a buyer faces massive headwinds: closing costs (2–5% of the purchase price), mostly-interest mortgage payments, and the opportunity cost of a large down payment sitting in the house instead of the stock market.
 A renter, meanwhile, has lower monthly costs and a growing investment portfolio.

 But the math shifts over time.
-Rent typically increases 3-5% annually, while a fixed-rate mortgage payment stays constant.
-Home values (historically) appreciate 3-4% per year on average.
-And each mortgage payment builds slightly more equity than the last as amortization shifts from interest toward principal.
+Rent typically increases 3–5% per year, while a fixed-rate mortgage payment stays the same.
+Home values have historically appreciated about 3–4% annually on average.
+And each mortgage payment builds a little more equity than the last as amortization gradually shifts from interest toward principal.

-The crossover point—where buying’s advantages finally overcome its upfront costs—typically falls somewhere between 5 and 7 years.
-Stay shorter, and you likely lose money buying.
-Stay longer, and ownership usually wins.
+The crossover point, where buying’s advantages finally overcome its upfront costs, typically falls between 5 and 7 years.
+Stay shorter and you likely lose money buying.
+Stay longer and ownership usually wins.

 The Flexibility Factor

 Beyond the pure math, renting buys you optionality.
 A renter can take a job across the country with 30 days’ notice.
-A homeowner faces months of listing, showing, negotiating, and closing—plus $30,000-50,000 in transaction costs on a typical home.
-If your career is mobile, your relationship status is uncertain, or you’re still figuring out where you want to live, that flexibility has real economic value.
+A homeowner faces months of listing, showing, negotiating, and closing, plus $25,000–40,000 in transaction costs on a typical home.
+If your career is mobile, your relationship status is in flux, or you’re still figuring out where you want to put down roots, that flexibility has real economic value.

-Rent vs. buy math varies dramatically by location.
+Location matters enormously too.
 In San Francisco or New York, the price-to-rent ratio is so high that renting often wins even over 10+ year horizons.
-In cities like Dallas or Phoenix, relatively low prices and strong appreciation can make buying attractive in just 3-4 years.
-Always run the calculation with your local numbers.
+In cities like Dallas or Raleigh, relatively lower prices and strong appreciation can make buying attractive in as few as 3–4 years.
+The national average tells a story, but your local market tells the one that matters.

 Let’s walk through a complete comparison using realistic numbers.
 We’ll compare renting at $2,000/month against buying a $350,000 home, tracking every cost over 7 years to see which path builds more wealth.